 One of the biggest surprises from Marvel was ‘Ms. Marvel’ on Disney +.
 With all the other MCU shows feeling very similar to each other in terms of structure, ‘Ms. Marvel was much more unique.
 It was filled with endearing characters in an engaging and heartfelt coming-of-age story, ‘Ms. Marvel’.
 The show had its own unique style that made it stand apart from the other MCU shows and was a nice build-up to the upcoming ‘The Marvels.’
 So far, Ms. Marvel has only appeared in her own self-titled show and in ‘The Marvels.’
 Here are both of Ms. Marvel’s appearances broken down!

 Editor’s Note: This watch order was updated on November 8, 2023 with the release of ‘The Marvels.’

 With Ms. Marvel only having her show thus far, it is easy enough to get caught up with the character before the release of ‘The Marvels.’
 If you don’t have time for them, listed below is the release order for all of ‘Ms. Marvel’s’ appears.

 - ‘Ms Marvel’ (2022)

-Now I understand there are only two character appearances: one season of a TV show and the other an unreleased film.
-Don’t worry, however, as we will explain the show’s significance and how it ties to the upcoming film!
+Now I understand there are only two character appearances: one season of a TV show and the other a film.
+Don’t worry, however, as we will explain the show’s significance and how it ties to the film!

 This article will contain spoilers, so read at your own risk!